rmrobinson/travel-content/content/trips/_index.md

   set_stroke_and_fill: false
 ---

-I've been working my way around the world, and this is the collection of trips I've had the time to write up and share with the world!
+I've been working my way around the globe, and this is the collection of trips I've had the time to write up and share with the world!